header-logo

 Due to this increased effort for each additional page, the CRO price increases with an increase in the number of pages on your platform.

-It is to be however noted that platforms such as Shopify, Squarespace, or Wix offer user-friendly interfaces and pre-built no-code templates, making it easier to set up and implement the fixes (e.g., adding CTAs or modifying forms), since minimal software development is required.
+However, platforms such as Shopify, Squarespace, or Wix offer user-friendly interfaces and pre-built no-code templates, making it easier to set up and implement fixes (e.g., adding CTAs or modifying forms) since minimal software development is required.

 But custom-built CMSs, legacy systems, or platforms like Magento and Drupal often require extensive developer involvement for even minor changes.

-💡 Learn more about CRO audit services and its pricing.
+💡 Learn more about CRO audit services and their pricing.

 As the number of features goes up, the price of the CRO also shoots up.